esmero/archipelago-deployment/docs/upgradeFromD8ToD9.md

 docker exec -ti esmero-php bash -c 'scripts/archipelago/deploy.sh'
 ```

 Once that is done, you can choose to update all Metadata Displays (twig templates) we ship with new 1.0.0-RC3 versions (heavily fixed IIIF manifest, Markdown to HTML for Metadata, better Object descriptions).
-But before you do this, we **really** recommend that you first make sure to manually (copy paste) backup your any Twig templates you have modified.
-If unusure, do not run the command that comes after this warning!
-You can always manually copy the new templates from the `d8content/metadatadisplays` folder which contains text versions (again copy paste) of each shipped template you can pick and use when you feel ready.
+But before you do this, we **really** recommend that you first make sure to manually (copy/paste) back up any Twig templates you have modified.
+If unsure, do not run the command that comes after this warning!
+You can always manually copy the new templates from the `d8content/metadatadisplays` folder which contains text versions (again, copy/paste) of each shipped template you can pick and use when you feel ready.

 If you are sure (like really?) you want to overwrite the ones you modified (sure, just checking?), then you can run this: